modhtanmay/Algorithmic-Logical-Puzzles/README.md

 # ALGORITHMIC LOGIC PUZZLES

-They provide you with a fun way to "invent" the key ideas on your own!
-Even if you fail to solve some puzzles, the time will not be lost as you will better appreciate the beauty and power of the underlying ideas
+The below puzzles provides you a fun way to "invent" the key ideas on your own!
+Even if you fail to solve some puzzles, the time will not be lost as you will better appreciate the beauty and power of the underlying ideas.

 ## Logic Puzzles List